Tiling dense hypergraphs

+It remains to show that $K$ contains a rooted copy of $R(b;X)$.
+We colour each $r$-edge $S$ of~$K$ by one of $s!$ colours, corresponding to the $s!$ possibilities in which the vertices of a rooted copy of $R(1;X)$ are mapped to $X$ and the parts of $K$.
+Applying \cref{thm:erd-original} to the colour with most edges, we obtain a complete $r$-partite subgraph $K' \subset K$ with parts of size $b$ whose edges correspond to rooted copies $R(1;X)$ that have their respective vertices in the same parts of $K$.
+Let us identify the parts of $K'$ with the vertices of $R$ and consider an edge $(V_1,\dots,V_m) \in R$.
+So~$H$ contains every edge $(v_1,\dots,v_m) \in V_1 \times \dots \times V_m$ with $v_i = v_j$ whenever $V_i = V_j$.
+In other words, $K'$ together with $X$ forms the desired rooted copy of $R(b;X)$ in $K$. \end{proof}

 It remains to show \cref{lem:absorber}.
 Thanks to the setup of \cref{lem:local-blow-ups} the argument is equivalent to finding a suitable allocation in the context of a Blow-up Lemma.
-We require the following simple consequence of lattice completeness.
-Let $H$ be a digraph with a vertex partition $\cU$.
-The lattice of $H$ is \emph{$\cU$-complete}, if it contains the {transferral} $\vn_v - \vn_u$ for all choices of $U \in \cU$ and $u,v \in V(H) \cap U$.
+Recall the definition of lattices and their completeness from \cref{sec:lattice-completeness}.